 Cake.
-Hearing the word is to imagine sweet crumbs on the tongue, and as you read this you will now be thinking about a slice of your favourite flavour.
-Mine is coffee cake, smothered in walnut cream icing.
-I don't drink or even like coffee, but I'll have it in a cake (and an espresso martini) and be in heaven.
-And then there are wedding cakes.
-A whole different breed: towering creations impossibly stacked one on top of the other, the centrepiece of the room waiting to be carved up by a happy couple watched by cheering crowds.
+Hearing the word is to imagine sweet crumbs on the tongue, and as you read this, you will now be thinking about a slice of your favourite flavour.
+My current fave is white chocolate and pistachio and I do have a serious penchant for buttercream icing on pretty much anything.
+But then there are wedding cakes, an entirely different breed.
+Towering creations impossibly stacked one on top of the other, the centrepiece of the room waiting to be carved up by a happy couple watched by cheering crowds.
 Have you ever looked at a larger than life, elaborate wedding cake and thought, how in the hell does that even happen?
 Are you a bride or groom to be searching for inspiration?
 Or are you (like me) just obsessed with creativity and beauty and style in all its forms and love looking at it and learning how it works?

-I came across Butter & Bodoni when I joined The Coven, an online community of female founders and freelancers.
-I was struck by the beauty of these confectionery creations, they almost didn't look real...it was as if someone had designed the most aesthetically pleasing cake possible, and then magicked it into perfect reality.
+I came across Butter & Bodoni on Instagram.
+The beauty of these confectionery creations struck me; it was as if someone had designed the most aesthetically pleasing cake possible and then magicked it into a perfect reality.
 I was fascinated to learn more about the process of creating these mouthwatering masterpieces and the woman behind them.
-It then made a whole lot of sense when I found out that the owner of Butter & Bodoni, Lauren, started out as a graphic designer before following her heart into the kitchen and setting up her own business.
-I am a huge fan of anyone who strikes out on their own and goes after the dream, so I chatted to Lauren about her new career, her inspirations and her story, read on to find out what I discovered.
+I found out that the owner of Butter & Bodoni, Lauren Rand, started as a graphic designer before following her heart into the kitchen and setting up her own cake business.
+I am a huge fan of anyone who strikes out on their own and goes after the dream, so I reached out to Lauren to chat about her new career, her inspirations and her story.
+Read on to find out what I discovered.

 Hi, tell us a bit about you!
 What do you do?

-How did you find this career, or did it find you?
+How did you find this career, or did it see you?

 I’ve always loved baking and making treats for friends and family.
 I was making cakes for people long before I ever considered this a career.
-My background is in graphic design and caking was always a hobby.
+My background is in graphic design, and baking was always a hobby.
 I loved bringing cupcakes into the office to share and making cakes for friends and colleagues.
 As I delved deeper into the sugar arts, I found a whole new outlet for my creativity.
 It wasn’t long before I knew I wanted to pursue it professionally, so I decided to retrain and went back to school for confectionery arts in Toronto, Canada.
-After a few years of maintaining my day job and making cakes on the side I finally went full time with Butter & Bodoni in November 2019 and focused my energies on creating a portfolio of cake designs that represent my passion and my brand.
+After a few years of maintaining my day job and making cakes on the side, I finally went full time with Butter & Bodoni in November 2019.
+I focused my energies on creating a portfolio of cake designs that represent my passion and my brand.

-When you went full time on Butter & Bodoni, what skills/knowledge/experience did you bring with you from your old job that now helps you in this one?
+When you went full time on Butter & Bodoni, what skills/knowledge/experience did you bring from your old job that now helps you in this one?

-I would say that definitely my career in graphic design has helped me immensely in my cake career.
-Workback schedules are key when managing a design deadline and are even more crucial when creating a delicious, fresh and complete cake that’s delivered on time.
-As cakes are perishable you really need to know what aspects of the design can be created ahead of time so that the main elements and the actual cake are made as close as possible to the event date.
-Also, things like sugar flowers require multiple steps between periods of drying/setting so you really have to plan ahead to know when to create these items.
-My design background also helps me navigate the complexities of working with clients, providing creative briefs and how to take someone else’s idea and inspiration and turn that into a bespoke creative design.
+I would say that my career in graphic design has helped me immensely in my cake career.
+Workback schedules are critical when managing a design deadline and are even more crucial when creating a delicious, fresh and complete cake that’s delivered on time.
+As cakes are perishable, you need to know what aspects of the design can be created ahead of time so that the principal elements and the actual cake are made as close as possible to the event date.
+Also, things like sugar flowers require multiple steps between periods of drying/setting, so you have to plan ahead to know when to create each item.
+My design background also helps me navigate the complexities of working with clients, providing creative briefs and how to take someone else’s idea and inspiration and turn that into an innovative bespoke design.
 I don’t think I could be doing what I am doing now if I hadn’t become a designer first.